PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

 A cell phone battery doesn’t just “die” right away.
 Most likely, it will be a very slow “death” – one that you will notice ahead of time.

-Which brings us to the next sign: if your battery is reaching its lifespan limit, you’ll notice that it won’t ever be able to charge completely – regardless of how long you leave it charged.
+This brings us to the next sign: if your battery is reaching its lifespan limit, you’ll notice that it won’t be able to charge completely – regardless of how long you leave it charged.

-If your cell phone battery is reaching its limit, there is only one option that you can go for: replace the battery altogether.
+If your cell phone battery is reaching its limit, there is only one option that you can go for: replace it altogether and get a new battery.
 The price of the battery will depend on the cell phone, and whether it has been previously refurbished or not.

-For instance, an Apple battery might cost almost $30-$80 to get a new replacement.
-However, batteries for phones running on Android might be less expensive to purchase.
-The costs may also be smaller if you go for a refurbished battery (i.e. a recycled one).
+For instance, an Apple battery replacement might cost almost $30-$80.
+However, batteries for Android cell phones might be less expensive to purchase.
+The costs may also be smaller if instead of a new battery, you go for a battery one (i.e. a recycled one).

 It will also depend on whether the battery is in-built or not.
 If it is, you might have to leave it a few days in service.
 On the other hand, if the battery can be easily removed, you might not have to part with your phone.